 Minnesota Housing will require documentation of the amount and disposition of reserves/contingencies.
-If they revert back to the developer, general partner, or any ownership interest, Minnesota Housing will consider the reserves/contingencies as deferred developer fees and the above limits will apply.
+If they revert back to the developer, general partner/managing member or any entity with an ownership interest in the project, Minnesota Housing will consider the reserves/contingencies as deferred developer fees and the above limits will apply.
 For letters of credit, bonds, etc., use the actual cost, not face value, when completing the development cost section of the Multifamily Workbook.